-U. Violation: Starting landscaping work prior to receiving approval of the Landscape Plan from the ARC.
-Penalty: A fine.
-All work must stop.
-A proper Landscape Plan must be submitted to and approved by the ARC.
+- U. Violation: Starting landscaping work prior to receiving approval of the Landscape Plan from the ARC.
+Correction: All work must stop.
+A proper Landscape Plan must be submitted to and approved by the ARC. - V. Failure to obtain temporary electrical power (pole connected to Dominion Power) within 30 days from the issuance of the Callawassie Island Building Permit.